 Without having an official policy excluding them, the following categories of articles historically have had an extremely low probability of receiving an offer:

 The Law Review does not have a fixed policy regarding offer deadlines.
-As a general rule, the Law Review will make offers on non-expedited pieces with deadlines of at least seven (7) to ten (10) days.
-We will generally not give offers on expedited-review pieces earlier than the deadline which directed our review, as we recognize that this disrupts the planning processes of other journals.
+As a general rule, the Law Review will make offers on non-expedited pieces with deadlines of five (5) to seven (7) days.
+Generally, we will not give offers on expedited-review pieces earlier than the deadline which directed our review, as we recognize that this disrupts the planning processes of other journals.